romaarfe/netflixmovies/README.md

 ---
 #### ▶️ STEPS:
+- [x] Loading your friend's data into a dictionary
+- [x] Creating a DataFrame from a dictionary
-- [x] Introduction
+- [x] A visual inspection of our data
-- [x] Reading in the dataset
+- [x] Loading the rest of the data from a CSV
-- [x] Getting an overview
-- [x] Finding the TOP 10 contributors
+- [x] Filtering for movies!
-- [x] Wrangling the data
+- [x] Creating a scatter plot
-- [x] Treating wrong timestamps
+- [x] Digging deeper
-- [x] Grouping commits per year
+- [x] Marking non-feature films
-- [x] Visualizing the history of Linux
+- [x] Plotting with color!
-- [x] Conclusion
+- [x] What next?

 ---
 ##### 💻 At <a href="https://www.datacamp.com" target="_blank">DataCamp</a>.
 ##### 🧑‍🏫 **Instructor**: Justin Saddlemyer
 ##### 📖 **Career Track**: Data Scientist with Python

-1. Loading your friend's data into a dictionary
-2. Creating a DataFrame from a dictionary
-3. A visual inspection of our data
-4. Loading the rest of the data from a CSV
-5. Filtering for movies!
-6. Creating a scatter plot
-7. Digging deeper
-8. Marking non-feature films
-9. Plotting with color!
-10. What next?